bennycortese/cluster-api-provider-azure/docs/proposals/20230612-node-os-image-caching.md

 ### Goals

-1. A solution using the Node Prototype pattern which cache’s nodes’ OS image on a regular interval and replaces it as a new Machine or MachinePool template VM image.
+1. A solution using the Node Prototype pattern which cache’s nodes’ OS image on a regular interval and replaces it as a new Machine or MachinePool template VM image
 1. Faster horizontal scale outs
 1. Prevent security breaking issues on node bootup from security updates being required immediately